fetchai/docs-archived/docs/smart-contracts/executing-smart-contract-code.md

 pip3 install -U fetchai-ledger-api
 ```

-The API will install to ```tbc```.

-### Running a smart contract example in Python
+### Simple transfer example in Python

-If you want to examine the code in more detail and look at some examples, you may prefer to clone the repo.
+If you want to examine the code in more detail and look at some examples, you may prefer to clone or download the repo.

 ``` bash
 git clone https://github.com/fetchai/ledger-api-py.git